 - (1) The provost will inform faculty members who are scheduled for post-tenure review no later than May 1 of the academic year preceding the start of the review cycle.
 Furthermore, each post-tenure review subcommittee shall give the faculty member at least 20 days advance written notice of the start of the post-tenure review process.
-This notice will inform the faculty member of his/her right to present to the committee writteninformation related to the faculty member's performance and of his/her right to request an opportunity to appear before the committee to explain the information presented and to provide input to focus the formative portion of the evaluation. - (2) At the time the reviewing subcommittee forwards its written evaluation to the department chair, written notice must be given to the faculty member indicating that the review has been forwarded to the department chair.
-This notice shall include a copy of the written report and shall inform the faculty member of his/her right to discuss the report with the department chair and of his/her right to submit to the department chair a written response to the report within seven days of the notice.
+This notice will inform the faculty member of their right to present to the committee written information related to the faculty member's performance and of the faculty member's right to request an opportunity to appear before the committee to explain the information presented and to provide input to focus the formative portion of the evaluation. - (2) At the time the reviewing subcommittee forwards its written evaluation to the department chair, written notice must be given to the faculty member indicating that the review has been forwarded to the department chair.
+This notice shall include a copy of the written report and shall inform the faculty member of their right to discuss the report with the department chair and of the faculty member's right to submit to the department chair a written response to the report within seven days of the notice.